Devz-0047/TheTodaysHerald/README.md

 # Today's Herald

-This a react based news web app, Currently this app is on development.
+This is a react based news web app, Currently this app is on development.